 But lived to see another day.

 My sister, who has high blood pressure, wasn’t so sure she would.
-She feared her head might explode.
+She feared her head would explode.

 He’s the high school boyfriend who grinned when I flattered him but glowered and towered when I had an independent opinion.

-He’s the boss who alternately praised my co-workers and me then, at his slightest displeasure, berated us into submission.
+He’s the boss who alternately praised his staff then, at his slightest displeasure, berated us into submission.

 “Were you proud of your father’s performance tonight?”
 CBS’s Gayle King put to Don Jr. during the post-mortem.

 “I’m always proud of him,” chirped the dutiful son.
-He then called the 2017 neo-Nazi Charlottesville rally “a hoax” and blew past her question about Trump’s latest quip to white supremacists: “Stand down and stand by.”
-Stand by?
+He then called criticism of the 2017 neo-Nazi Charlottesville rally “a hoax” and blew past her question about Trump’s latest dog whistle to white supremacists: “Stand back and stand by.”

-Trump isn’t an aberration.
-He’s the logical, abominable product of late-state patriarchy.
+Trump is no aberration.
+The Thug in Chief is the logical, abominable product of late-stage patriarchy.
 He’s what’s left after greed and narcissism have consumed any kernel of original integrity.
 Trump and his ilk are husks of a dying system, sharp edged, dangerous at the moment, but ultimately insubstantial.
 May history compost them well.

-Bullies should no more be tolerated on the presidential debate stage than in our workplaces, homes, and schools.
-The more powerful the perpetrator, the swifter should be the correction.
+Bullies should be no more tolerated on the presidential debate stage than in our workplaces, homes, and schools.
+The more powerful the perpetrator, the swifter the correction should be.